Congresswoman Tlaib Inspires Palestinian-Americans With A Dress And A Hashtag

 This thobe, over 100 years old and from Beer ElSabe3, was a wedding gift from my mother-in-law.
 Yalla, #TweetYourThobe pic.twitter.com/bU6e4pKlZo

-History teacher Hanna Alshaikh tweeted that she wore a thobe when she graduated from her Master's program.
+History teacher Hanna Alshaikh tweeted that she wore a thobe when she graduated from her master's program.

 #ThobebackThursday to when I graduated with my MA, in honor of @RashidaTlaib being sworn in today #TweetYourThobe pic.twitter.com/wJViIe8Vmz— Hanna Alshaikh (@yalawiya) January 3, 2019

-Rashida Tlaib and Ilhan Omar (D-Minn.) are the first Muslim women elected to Congress.
-Omar takes the seat of Democrat Keith Ellison, who was the first Muslim elected to the legislature in 2006.
+Rashida Tlaib and Ilhan Omar, D-Minn., are the first Muslim women elected to Congress.
+Omar takes the seat of Democrat Keith Ellison, who was the first Muslim elected to Congress in 2006.

 Tlaib and Omar are among the most diverse class of congressional lawmakers in U.S. history, including the first Native American women, Reps.
-Sharice Davids (D-Kan.) and Deb Haaland (D-N.M.), and the first openly bisexual senator, Kyrsten Sinema (D-Ariz.).
+Sharice Davids, D-Kan., and Deb Haaland, D-N.M., and the first openly bisexual senator, Kyrsten Sinema, D-Ariz.
 Haaland wore a traditional Pueblo dress for her swearing in.

 The junior lawmakers are also among the more liberal flank of the party.
 On Tlaib's first day in office, she published an op-ed in the Detroit Free Press titled, "Now is the time to begin impeachment proceedings against President Trump."
-Moderate voices in the party, including House Speaker Nancy Pelosi (D-Calif.), have warned against impeachment unless the measure is bipartisan.
+Moderate voices in the party, including House Speaker Nancy Pelosi, D-Calif., have warned against impeachment unless the measure is bipartisan.

+Later in the day, Tlaib provoked more controversy when she issued a profane impeachment threat against the president during a reception hosted by the progressive advocacy organization, MoveOn.org.
+Tlaib told the crowd: "... we're gonna go in there and we're gonna impeach the motherf*****."
+The crowd roared.

 Tlaib often speaks about her Palestinian heritage, but as a representative of a district where fewer than 5 percent of voters identify as Arab-American, she campaigned on broader issues.
 As an attorney, she has focused her career on environmental advocacy, reports NPR's Camila Domonoske.
 Tlaib led the charge against Koch Carbon for heaping petroleum coke on the banks of the Detroit River.
-She has also pledged to fight for Medicare-for-All.
+She has also pledged to fight for Medicare for all.